jgschmitz/Deconstructed_SingleView/README.md

 **Deconstructed SingleView MongoDB E-Workshop**

-[id]: https://www.mongodb.com/use-cases/single-view "MongoDB Single View"
+[MongoDB Single View]: https://www.mongodb.com/use-cases/single-view "MongoDB Single View"

 All that will be needed to complete this course is a web browser.
 Everything will execute from the mongodb shell.